tinkermonkey/utterance_emitter/README.md

   //   text?: string - Transcribed text (if emitText is true)
   //   timestamp: number - milliseconds since epoch when utterance was recorded
   // }
-  // event.timestamp: number - milliseconds since epoch when event was emitted

   if (event.utterance.mp3) {
     // Handle MP3 audio...